 Since the personal computer (PC) and the internet, a new class of market participants has appeared: the retail traders.

-Retail traders are individuals that want to invest in the currency market.
+Retail traders are individuals who want to invest in the currency market.
 The currency market (also known as Forex or FX) attracts many retail traders who speculate on the value of different currencies.
 Almost every country in the world has its own currency.
 Moreover, that currency reflects the strength of the economy and the monetary policy set by the central banks.

 Some economies are in a recession, others are in an expansion, and others are stagnant.
 Hence, the value of their currencies fluctuates.
 The place to see all this action is the currency market.
 Nowadays, almost five trillion dollars exchange hands every day.
 From retail traders to institutional investors, it is a place where transactions take place at the speed of light, and where different market players have different interests.